mugdhav/startup_analyzer/README.md

 **The only AI-powered platform that combines real-time web intelligence with standardized unicorn prediction scoring.**

--   **Real-time Intelligence**: Unlike static databases, UnicornFinder pulls the latest information from the web.
+-   **Real-time Intelligence**: Unlike static databases, Startup Analyzer pulls the latest information from the web.
 -   **AI-Native Approach**: Built from the ground up with AI at its core, not as an add-on feature.
 -   **Standardized Scoring**: Proprietary algorithm that converts qualitative insights into quantitative unicorn probability scores.
 -   **VC-Focused**: Specifically designed for venture capital workflows and decision-making processes.